Walodja1987/DeFi-Integration-Guide/AaveV3.md

 ### Revert conditions

 `ValidationLogic.validateSupply`:
-* If the amount is 0 (Errors.INVALID_AMOUNT)
+* If the amount is 0 (reverts with Errors.INVALID_AMOUNT -> error code 26)
-* If the reserve is not active (Errors.RESERVE_INACTIVE)
+* If the reserve is not active (reverts with Errors.RESERVE_INACTIVE -> error code 27)
-* If the reserve is paused (Errors.RESERVE_PAUSED)
+* If the reserve is paused (reverts with Errors.RESERVE_PAUSED -> error code 29)
-* If the reserve is frozen (Errors.RESERVE_FROZEN)
+* If the reserve is frozen (reverts with Errors.RESERVE_FROZEN -> error code 28)
+* If the aToken recipient (`onBehalfOf` argument) equals the reserve's aToken address (reverts with Errors.SUPPLY_TO_ATOKEN -> error code 94)
-* If the supply cap is exceeded (Errors.SUPPLY_CAP_EXCEEDED)
+* If the reserve's supply cap is exceeded (reverts with Errors.SUPPLY_CAP_EXCEEDED -> error code 51)

-> **Note:** All error codes and messages are defined in [Errors.sol](https://github.com/aave/aave-v3-core/blob/master/contracts/protocol/libraries/helpers/Errors.sol)
+> **Note:** All error codes and messages are defined in [Errors.sol](https://github.com/aave-dao/aave-v3-origin/blob/main/src/core/contracts/protocol/libraries/helpers/Errors.sol)

 `IERC20(params.asset).safeTransferFrom`:
-* If the user has not approved the Pool contract to spend their tokens
+* If the user has not approved the Pool contract to spend their tokens.
-* If the user doesn't have enough balance of the asset to be supplied
+* If the user doesn't have enough balance of the asset to be supplied.

 ### Emitted events

+The following events are emitted, listed in the order of occurrence:

 #### `Supply`